Skip to content

 Table

-A table is a logical construct used to define an entity.
+A table is a logical construct used to define a real-world entity such as customer, product.
 It contains information about joins (relationships), dimensions, measures, and segments.
 Each table is defined in a separate YAML file.

-We'll use a sample database with two tables, owner and contacts to illustrate the concepts throughout this page:
+We'll use a sample database with two tables, owner and contacts to illustrate the concepts.

 owner Table